 So start your day with a few rays on a quiet Dutch beach.
 Then, wander down a French-side mountain in the afternoon.
 Afterward, you’ll be more than ready to sneak back to the border for a night at the casinos.

 A quick 15-minute flight will take you to St. Barts, where you’ll land on one of the shortest landing strips in commercial aircraft.
-If this sounds scary, you can take a 45-minute ferry ride from St. Martin instead, which is faster and less terrifying.
+You can also take a 45-minute ferry ride from St. Martin instead, which might be preferred for some.

-St. Barts (or St. Barths, as the natives call it) is a place where you can enjoy laid-back luxury and a French touch.
-There are 16 beaches on the island, and each one has its unique personality.
+St. Barts (or St. Barths, as the natives call it) is where you can enjoy laid-back luxury and a French touch.
+This is popular on Caribbean island hopping itineraries because of its delightful tropical weather and numerous idyllic beaches.
+There are 16 beaches on the island, each with its unique personality.

 There are also many chic boutiques and diners.
-In other words, start preparing to spend that kind of money a tad more on this portion of the journey.
+In other words, be prepared to spend a tad more on this portion of the journey.

-The best way to get to Guadeloupe from St. Barths is to take a one-way flight.
-This group of 12 French islands has a lot of deserted beaches and forest hiking trails.
-Bridges connect Basse-Terre and Grande-Terre, which look like a butterfly from the sky.
+Guadeloupe is comprised of 12 French islands, featuring lots of deserted beaches and forested hiking trails.
+Bridges connect Basse-Terre and Grande-Terre (Guadeloupe’s two largest islands), which look like a butterfly from the sky.

 Guadeloupe’s mix of extraordinary greenery magnificence and wealthy Creole and French traditions makes it an enchanting place to visit.
-It’s also a great place to live.
 The archipelago is part of France, and the cuisine, language, and heritage of Guadeloupe show that there is a strong connection.

-La Desirade, Les Saintes (also known as Îles des Saintes), and Marie-Galante are three smaller islands that make up Guadeloupe.
+La Desirade, Les Saintes (also known as Îles des Saintes), and Marie-Galante are three smaller islands of Guadeloupe.
 All three have beautiful beaches and small, charming towns.

 Guadeloupe’s islands are great places to go birdwatching, take photos, hike, and do water sports like scuba diving, swimming, and snorkeling.
 (If you go on any of these activities, don’t forget to bring an action camera or go pro to capture unforgettable moments!)